2021 School Board Survey

 Threats to life include first abortion, fetal plundering and euthanasia,

 moral degradation, persistent poverty,

 unjust war, capital punishment, the use of nuclear arms,

 trafficking and exploitation.
-As a
+Threats to The Common

 school board member, will you work to ensure that public